Turkey's Erdogan quits European treaty on violence against women | Politics

 Turkey's Erdogan quits European treaty on violence against women

-President Tayyip Erdogan pulled Turkey out of an international accord designed to protect women, ministers and an official notice said on Saturday, prompting criticism from those who said it was necessary to address rising domestic violence.
+President Tayyip Erdogan pulled Turkey out of an international accord designed to protect women, the government said on Saturday, prompting criticism from those who said it was necessary to tackle rising domestic violence.
 The Council of Europe accord, called the Istanbul Convention, pledged to prevent, prosecute and eliminate domestic violence and promote equality.
 Turkey signed it in 2011 but femicide has surged in the country in recent years.

 No reason was provided for the withdrawal in the Official Gazette, where it was announced in the early hours on Saturday.
 But top government officials said domestic law rather than outside fixes would protect women's rights.
 The convention, forged in Turkey's biggest city, had split Erdogan's ruling AK Party (AKP) and even his family.
 Last year, officials said the government was mulling pulling out amid a row over how to curb growing violence against women.

+"Every day we wake up to the news of femicide," said Hatice Yolcu, a student in Istanbul, where hundreds of women carrying purple flags marched in protest at the withdrawal.
+"The death never ends.
+Women die.
+Nothing happens to men," she said.

-Marija Pejcinovic Buric, secretary-general of the 47-nation Council of Europe, called Turkey's decision "devastating" given the violence women and girls face.
-"This move is a huge setback to these efforts and all the more deplorable because it compromises the protection of women in Turkey, across Europe and beyond," she said.
+Marija Pejcinovic Buric, secretary-general of the 47-nation Council of Europe, called Turkey's decision "devastating".
+"This move is a huge setback ... and all the more deplorable because it compromises the protection of women in Turkey, across Europe and beyond," she said.

-Opposition politicians said Erdogan by law cannot act without parliament's consent.
-But many conservatives in Turkey and in his Islamist-rooted AKP say the pact undermines family structures, encouraging violence.
+Many conservatives in Turkey and in Erdogan's Islamist-rooted AKP say the pact undermines family structures, encouraging violence.
 Some are also hostile to the Istanbul Convention's principle of gender equality and see it as promoting homosexuality, given the pact's non-discrimination on grounds of sexual orientation.

 'SHAME' Critics of the withdrawal have said it would put Turkey further out of step with the European Union, which it remains a candidate to join.
-They argue the convention, and legislation approved in its wake, need to be implemented more stringently.
+They argue the convention, and related legislation, need to be implemented more stringently.

 Turkey does not keep official statistics on femicide.
 But the rate roughly tripled in the last 10 years, according to a group that monitors femicide.
-So far in 2021, 78 women have been murdered or died under suspicious circumstances, it said.
+So far this year 78 women have been murdered or died under suspicious circumstances, it said.

-World Health Organization data has shown 38% of women in Turkey are subject to violence from a partner in their lifetime, compared to about 25% in Europe.
+World Health Organization data shows 38% of women in Turkey are subject to violence from a partner in their lifetime, compared to 25% in Europe.
 "Shame on this bigotry, patriarchy, heartlessness that protects bullies and murderers instead of women," Turkish author Elif Safak said on Twitter of the withdrawal.

-Istanbul's mayor Ekrem Imamoglu, of the main opposition party, said ditching the pact was "painful" and disregards women's struggle over years.
+Istanbul's mayor Ekrem Imamoglu, of the main opposition party, said ditching the pact was "painful" and disregarded women's struggle over years.
 Turkey is not the first country to move towards pulling out of the accord.
-Poland's highest court scrutinized the pact after a cabinet member said Warsaw should quit a treaty that the nationalist government considers too liberal.
+Poland's highest court scrutinised the pact after a cabinet member said Warsaw should quit a treaty that the nationalist government considers too liberal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)